relaycc/relay/.github/ISSUE_TEMPLATE/improvement.md

 ---

-# Read This First, Put An "x" In The Boxes
+# Guidelines

-- [] This issue describes an improvement to an _existing feature_.
+* This issue describes an improvement to an _existing feature_.
-- [] This issue is _descriptive_ and _declarative_, but not _imperative_.
+* This issue is _descriptive_ and _declarative_, but not _imperative_.
 It describes the end goal but does not prescribe actions.
-- [] This issue is _not a duplicate_.
+* This issue is _not a duplicate_.

-# Then Fill This Out
+# Details

 ### Describe the improvement.
 _What do you want to happen?_